Replication crisis

 Ioannidis (2005): "Why Most Published Research Findings Are False".

-The replication crisis, also known as the reproducibility or replicability crisis, is the growing number of published scientific results that other researchers have been unable to reproduce.
-Because the reproducibility of empirical results is a cornerstone of the scientific method, such failures undermine the credibility of theories that build on them and can call into question substantial parts of scientific knowledge.
+The replication crisis, also known as the reproducibility or replicability crisis, refers to widespread failures to reproduce published scientific results.
+Because the reproducibility of empirical results is the cornerstone of the scientific method, such failures undermine the credibility of theories and challenge substantial parts of scientific knowledge.

-The replication crisis is frequently discussed in relation to psychology and medicine, wherein considerable efforts have been undertaken to reinvestigate the results of classic studies to determine whether they are reliable, and if they turn out not to be, the reasons for the failure.
-Data strongly indicate that other natural and social sciences are also affected.
+Psychology and medicine have been focal points for replication efforts, with researchers systematically reexamining classic studies to verify their reliability and, when failures emerge, to identify the underlying causes.
+Data strongly indicates that other natural and social sciences are also affected.

-The phrase "replication crisis" was coined in the early 2010's as part of a growing awareness of the problem.
+The phrase "replication crisis" was coined in the early 2010s as part of a growing awareness of the problem.
 Considerations of causes and remedies have given rise to a new scientific discipline known as metascience, which uses methods of empirical research to examine empirical research practice.

-Considerations about reproducibility can be placed into two categories.
-Reproducibility in a narrow sense refers to reexamining and validating the analysis of a given set of data.
-The second category, replication, involves repeating an existing experiment or study with new, independent data to verify the original conclusions.
+Researchers distinguish two forms of reproducibility.
+Reproducibility in a narrow sense refers to reexamining and validating the analysis of a set of data.
+The second category, replication, involves repeating an experiment or study with new, independent data to verify the original conclusions.

 Background

 Replication

 Replication has been called "the cornerstone of science".
 Environmental health scientist Stefan Schmidt began a 2009 review with this description of replication:

 Replication is one of the central issues in any empirical science.
 To confirm results or hypotheses by a repetition procedure is at the basis of any scientific conception.
 A replication experiment to demonstrate that the same findings can be obtained in any other place by any other researcher is conceived as an operationalization of objectivity.
 It is the proof that the experiment reflects knowledge that can be separated from the specific circumstances (such as time, place, or persons) under which it was gained.

-But there is limited consensus on how to define replication and potentially related concepts.
-A number of types of replication have been identified: